Tight-binding and density-functional study of the Raman tensor in two-dimensional massive Dirac fermion systems

-In the future, it would be interesting to experimentally probe the predicted Raman features, using continuously tuneable laser frequencies.
-The ideal systems to study would be 2D Dirac materials with large bandgaps (meaning higher Raman scattering intensities near resonance) and valley Zeeman splittings exceeding the electronic decay rate.
-Valley Zeeman splitting can be induced by external magnetic fields, by proximity to magnetic overlayers, or by intrinsic magnetism in the 2D material of interest.
-The last option probably the more desirable in practice from the point of view of simplicity.
+There are challenges to overcome to be able to validate or refute the preceding theoretical predictions in experiment.
+First, continuously tuneable laser frequencies are required.
+Second, 2D Dirac materials with large bandgaps (meaning higher Raman scattering intensities near resonance) and valley Zeeman splittings exceeding the electronic decay rate are needed.
+Valley Zeeman splitting can be induced by external magnetic fields \cite{li2014valley}, by proximity to magnetic overlayers \cite{qi2015giant}, or by intrinsic magnetism in the 2D material of interest \cite{runhan:2023}.
+The last option is probably the more desirable in practice from the point of view of simplicity.
 In addition, the valley Zeeman splitting induced by external magnetic fields is weak ($\lesssim 1 {\rm meV}$/Tesla; see e.g. Ref. \cite{arora2016valley}), whereas large ($\gtrsim 100$ meV) valley Zeeman splitting from intrinsic out-of-plane ferromagnetism has been predicted by DFT in monolayer MX$_2$ materials (M=Ru, Os; X=Cl, Br) \cite{xie2024giant}.
 Unfortunately, the energy gaps of the latter materials are about a factor of two smaller than $1$ eV, while standard Raman laser frequencies exceed $1$ eV.
 In the short term, transition metal dichalcogenide monolayers on magnetic insulator substrates may offer more viable platforms to test our predictions.
 For instance, in monolayer WS$_2$, whose energy gap exceeds $1$ eV, a proximity coupling to an insulating magnet (EuS) has been reported to lead to a valley Zeeman splitting of $16\,{\rm meV}$ under a perpendicular magnetic field of $1$ T \cite{norden2019giant}.
 The magnetic field would be dispensable if the easy axis of the magnet were perpendicular to the transition metal dichalcogenide.

-On the theoretical side, one could perform a first-principles calculation of the Raman tensor from the same formalism as the one employed in Sec. \ref{sec:tight} and in Refs. \cite{Basko:2009, selcuk:2024}, instead of using Eq. (\ref{eq:R_alter}).
-This would enable a better consideration of finite phonon frequency effects in the DFT approach.
-Additional future directions of research would be to generalize our theory to multilayer 2D Dirac materials, as well as to 3D Dirac materials, in order for example to find out whether the peculiar band structures of these systems can leave fingerprints in the phases of the Raman tensor elements.
-Finding an elegant explanation for the simplicity of Eq. (\ref{eq:ratio}), if one exists, would likewise be desirable.